skx/cpmulator/README.md

 # Usage

-If you launch `cpmulator` with no arguments then the integrated CCP ("console command processor") will be launched, dropping you into a familiar shell:
+If you launch `cpmulator` with no arguments then one of the integrated CCPs ("console command processor") will be launched, dropping you into a familiar shell:

 ```sh
 $ cpmulator